IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Step 11: Deploy the component

 Before we start the deploying process, we need to create a Resource that defines what should be deployed and where it should be deployed.
-So, we need to link the Agent and then the component to the resource.
+We need to link the agent and then the component to the resource.

 a) Click on the Resources tab at the TOP

-b) Click on the Create Top-Level Group button, give the new resource a name such as JBoss and click Save.
+b) Click on the Create Top-Level Group button, give a new resource a name such as JBoss and click Save.

 c) Click Actions > Add Agent to the resource which was just created, as shown in the following figure: